 Effectiveness and efficiency are paramount in targeting actions in CFAs and specifically addressing every SGCN present in the CFA is not feasible.
 From the list of SGCN present in the CFA provided in the SWAP, WVDNR wildlife biologists selected priority species for conservation action that represent the best opportunity for successful conservation based on its population status and known trends in the CFA, the significance of each species at the global, state and local levels, the degree of dependence of each species on habitats within the CFA, conservation opportunities and likelihood of conservation success in the CFA, and other factors.
-The table below lists SGCN that were selected as priority species within the CFA based on the above criteria.
-Also listed are the priority species which are classified as at-risk species by the United States Fish and Wildlife Service, indicating that the agency may target these species for conservation action and may provide additional technical and financial support.
-Additional field surveying and information is needed to document and monitor the distribution, abundance, and population trends of these priority species in the habitats where they occur, and to assess their vulnerability to climate change.
+The table below lists SGCN that were selected as priority species within the CFA based on the above criteria Also listed are the priority species which are classified as rare, threatened or endangered species or as sensitive species by United States Forest Service's Region 8 and as at risk species by the United States Fish and Wildlife Service, indicating that the agencies may target these species for conservation action and may provide additional technical and financial support.
+Additional field surveying and information is needed to document and monitor the distribution, abundance and population trends of these priority species in the habitats where they occur, and to assess their vulnerability to climate change.
 This work is ongoing and will be included as an action in the implementation plan for each major habitat type that follows.